Woman Who Complimented Donald Trump’s Smile During Town Hall Says She’s Voting For Joe Biden

 During Trump’s live event on NBC on Thursday, Florida voter and registered Republican Paulette Dale stole some of the spotlight with her praise of his looks before launching into her question.
 Dale told the president, “You’re so handsome when you smile,” which appeared to make him blush in return.

 She went on to ask him about the Deferred Action for Childhood Arrivals (DACA) program, but many were struck by her praise.
 The Miami New Times caught up with her after the event and delved deeper into her feelings on Trump.
-As the report noted, she appeared to borrow a line from the Broadway play Hamilton in referencing the Aaron Burr character’s advice to Alexander Hamilton.
+As the report noted, she appeared to borrow a line from the Broadway play Hamilton in referencing Aaron Burr’s advice to Alexander Hamilton.

 “I wish he would smile more and talk less,” she said, adding that he “steps in it every time he opens his mouth.”